pixxiti/oax/packages/core/CUSTOM_HOOKS.md

 ## Validation is Automatic

-When you define custom hooks, OAX's validation hooks are automatically included.
+When you define custom hooks, oax's validation hooks are automatically included.
 Your hooks run alongside the built-in validation:

 ```typescript
 const client = createClient('https://api.example.com', operations, {